chocolatey/docs/input/en-us/guides/organizations/set-up-chocolatey-server.md

 Then browse to the site to see if you can gather any more information.

-If so, and you are a commercial edition customer, please open a support ticket.
-If you are using open source Chocolatey, please open a ticket at https://github.com/chocolatey-community/simple-server/issues.
+If so, and you are a commercial edition customer or open source Chocolatey user, please open a ticket at https://github.com/chocolatey-community/simple-server/issues.